katcipis/sophia/notes/books/better-angels.md

 There is a good part of the book that talks about how the way other people behave affect us.
 In this case there is an experiment that caught my attention.
-There was something like 12 people involved, they were all well educated and the idea was to be part of a group of scholars.
+There was something like 12 people involved, they were all well educated and the idea conveyed to them was to be part of a group of scholars.
 The assignment involved reading some papers and evaluating the papers, and then evaluating the evaluation of your peers.

 There were 3 papers, one of them was pure rubbish.
-Inserted on the group of people where 4 people that were part of the experiment crew.
+Inserted on the group were 4 people that were part of the experiment crew.
 These 4 people gave a very favorable public evaluation of the rubbish paper.
-This triggered a chain that took every single one of the participants to evaluate the paper positively publicly.
+This triggered a chain that took every single one of the participants to publicly evaluate the paper positively.
 The interesting part is that in private evaluations they presented bad evaluations for the rubbish paper, but peer pressure made them agree publicly that the paper was good.